criteo/criteo-api-python-sdk/sdks/marketingsolutions_preview/docs/AnalyticsApi.md

 with criteo_api_marketingsolutions_preview.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = analytics_api.AnalyticsApi(api_client)
-    advertiser_id = "advertiser-id_example" # str | The advertiser id to fetch the transparency data.
-    transparency_query_message = TransparencyQueryMessage(
+    advertiser_id = "advertiser-id_example" # str | The advertiser ID to fetch the transparency data for.
+The advertiser must already exist.
+Must be greater than 0. transparency_query_message = TransparencyQueryMessage(
         end_date=dateutil_parser('1970-01-01T00:00:00.00Z'),
         should_display_product_ids=False,